MicrosoftDocs/sdk-api/sdk-api-src/content/winbase/ns-winbase-file_basic_info.md

 The time the file was changed in <a href="/windows/desktop/api/minwinbase/ns-minwinbase-filetime">FILETIME</a>
       format.

+> [!NOTE]
-> Note: The distinction between this and `LastWriteTime`, is that `LastWriteTime` pertains to the underlying data-stream, while `ChangeTime` refers to changes to file metadata, such as renames, attribute changes, etc.
+> The distinction between *ChangeTime* and *LastWriteTime*, is that *LastWriteTime* relates to the underlying data-stream, while *ChangeTime* refers to changes to file metadata, such as renames and attribute changes.

 ### -field FileAttributes